I am a cyclist, genealogist, soccer referee, grandfather (x6), and cancer survivor. And I have ridden 105,000* miles cancer-free.

 JERSEY RIDING

 I went to breakfast at the Hampton and out the door at 8:00 a.m.
-The weather was pleasant and just chilly enough I wore sun screen arm protectors as arm warmers.
+The weather was pleasant and just chilly enough I wore sunscreen arm protectors as arm warmers.
 The roads were surprisingly nice.

 Virtually the entire way to Cape May I was on roads with wide shoulders.
 Also, the terrain tended to be rolling.
 No real hills per se but enough variability in the terrain to require me to shift gears often.

 Bridgeton, N.J. was interesting.
 It reminded me of Portland, Oregon, minus the hipsters on their bikes doing track stands at the traffic lights.
 But it did have the same amount of broken glass along the shoulders.
-Wanting a nature break I saw the golden arches and thought I would use their rest room.
-In the entrance vestabule I was going to bring in my bike but saw a “beater” bike already there.
+Wanting a nature break I saw the golden arches and thought I would use their restroom.
+In the entrance vestibule, I was going to bring in my bike but saw a “beater” bike already there.
 I thought if someone had to hide that bike there was no way I was going to slip inside for two minutes and leave my bike unguarded.
 I left.

 Riding through Cumberland Co., I went past the New Jersey Motor Sports park – a noisy proposition for sure.
 Near Mauricetown I went “off script” and I’m not sure it was the right decision.
 But I think it was.